Imperata cylindrica: Phytochemistry

-Weed problems
+Ecology

+As a weed

 The plant has become naturalized in the Americas, Northern Asia, Europe and Africa in addition to many islands and is listed as an invasive weed in some areas.
-In the U.S. it survives best in the Southeast (and, according to a 2003 survey, has overtaken more acreage in that region than the notorious kudzu), but has been reported to exist as far north as West Virginia and Oregon.
+In the United States it survives best in the Southeast (and, according to a 2003 survey, has overtaken more acreage in that region than the notorious kudzu), but has been reported to exist as far north as West Virginia and Oregon.
 Worldwide it has been observed from 45°N to 45°S. It grows on wet lands, dry lands, areas of high salinity, organic soils, clay soils, and sandy soils of pH from 4.0 to 7.5.
 It prefers full sun but will tolerate some shade.
 In Florida, I. cylindrica is found in areas where the soil has been disturbed, such as roadsides, building sites, timber harvesting areas, and borrow pits.
 It is able to invade both moist and dry upland pine forests.
 Once established it often forms dense monocultures.

 In addition to outcompeting species for resources, the grass also exhibits allelopathic tendencies.
 The chemicals it releases as well as the dense mat of vegetation that usually accompanies a cogongrass invasion gives it an advantage over indigenous plants.

 It spreads both through small seeds, which are easily carried by the wind, and rhizomes which can be transported by tilling equipment and in soil transport.

-In the Southeastern United States, state governments have various eradication efforts in place, and deliberate propagation is prohibited by some authorities.
-Cogongrass came to the Southeastern United States in the early 1900s as shipping material in crates.
+In the Southeastern U.S., state governments have various eradication efforts in place, and deliberate propagation is prohibited by some authorities.
+Cogongrass came to the Southeastern U.S. in the early 1900s as shipping material in crates.
 Before it was named an invasive species in the area, it was cultivated for fodder for livestock and erosion control.
 It failed to prevent erosion because of how weedy it was, and animals would not eat it as fodder.
-It is now listed as a Federal Noxious Weed in some Southeastern States and Arkansas.
+It is now listed as a Federal Noxious Weed in some Southeastern states and Arkansas.
 In Mississippi it is mostly concentrated in the south of the state.

 Control is typically by the use of herbicides.
 Currently, the most effective herbicides used to control growth are glyphosate and imazapyr.
 Burnoff is seldom successful since the grass burns at a high temperature, causing heat damage to trees which would ordinarily be undamaged by a controlled burn; it also recovers from a burn quickly.
 Quarantine and extermination of this plant is especially difficult because cogongrass establishes root systems as deep as four feet, and regrowth can be triggered by rhizome segments as small as one inch.

 Cogongrass is difficult to contain mainly because it is highly adaptive to harsher environments, establishing itself on soils low in fertility.
 The grass can also grow on sand and clay.
 It is not eaten by many species of animal, further contributing to containment difficulties.
 The grass tends to be averse to dense shade, but reports indicate more shade-tolerant strains are developing.

 The legume vine Mucuna pruriens is used in the countries of Benin and Vietnam as a biological control for Imperata cylindrica.